Security Testing Security Testing-mask

 Summary

 Absolutely there is a place for the security testing methods penetration testing and vulnerability management technologies, as they provide different indicators of performance, such as patching performance.
-However, Continuous Security Validation technologies can provide a threat-lead view based on industry-aligned frameworks such as MITRE and the NIST cybersecurity framework.
+However, Continuous Security Validation technologies can provide a threat-lead view based on industry-aligned frameworks such as MITRE tactics and the NIST cybersecurity framework.

 It is worth proof of concept to test your security posture and how effective your controls really are.